hujhax/austin-improv-wiki/Jessica Arjet.md

 **Jessica Arjet** is an improv performer, director, teacher, and co-owner of [[The Hideout Theatre]].

 ## Summary
 Jessica is the co-owner of the Hideout Theatre where she directs all of the youth programs, oversees Maestro, the intern program, and the art exhibits.
-She is the founder and manager of the [[Flying Theater Machine]], Austin's only improv comedy for kids.
+She is the founder, producer and director of the [[Flying Theater Machine]], Austin's only improv comedy for kids.
 Jessica teaches and coaches both adults and children.
 She is also a professional clown (Penelope Foolish).

 ## History
 Jessica Arjet graduated from the [[Heroes of Comedy]] Improv School in 2003.
 Upon graduation, she was invited to join the house improv team.